 Market-based sustainability systems, like ISEAL members, have a strong history of developing credible solutions for impact.

 ISEAL has distilled this into emerging good practice through the ISEAL Credibility Principles.
-I believe our Credibility Principles are equally applicable for companies seeking to be more responsible supply chain actors.
+Our Credibility Principles are equally applicable for companies seeking to be more responsible supply chain actors.

-I have had the pleasure of engaging with companies in the cocoa supply chain recently, so I will use insights gained from those conversations and the example of the EU Deforestation Regulation (EUDR) implementation to illustrate this here.
+I had the pleasure of engaging with companies in the cocoa supply chain recently, so will use insights gained from those conversations and the example of the EU Deforestation Regulation (EUDR) implementation to illustrate this.

 The EUDR as an illustration